Theodor Corona Musachi: Ancestry and Inheritance

 Theodor Corona Musachi was а prominent member of the Muzaka family.
 They were rulers of the Principality of Muzaka, whose domains extended from Myzeqe till Kastoria, (modern-day Greece).

 According to John Muzaka's memoir, Theodor was the youngest son of Andrea III and his wife Chiranna Zenevisi, Lady of Grabossa.
-The couple had another son Lord Ginno II, who would become Lord John's father, as well as two daughters, Lady Maria and Lady Helena.
+The couple had another son Ginno II, who would become Lord John's father, as well as two daughters, Maria and Helena.
 Through his sister Maria, Theodor III was an in-law of Skanderbeg, who married his niece, Andronika Arianiti.

 In the chronicle, John Muzaka explained that Theodor inherited control over Berat from his father.
-However, the exact period of when the Muzaka family began to control the city, still remains unknown.
-Byzantine Eastern Roman sources state that the Muzaka family was in control of Beratian regions since 1270, sometimes under the Byzantine rule and other times as de jure independent lords.
-Unlike other ethnicities of the Eastern Roman Empire, Albanian Princes had the right of total autonomy and self governance in their lands, with the promise to join the Roman emperor in foreign wars.
+However, the exact period when the Muzaka family began to control the city remains unknown.
+Byzantine Eastern Roman sources state that the Muzaka family had been in control of Beratian regions since 1270, sometimes under the Byzantine rule and at other times as de jure independent lords.
+Unlike other ethnicities of the Eastern Roman Empire, Albanian Princes had the right of total autonomy and self-governance in their lands, with the promise to join the Roman emperor in foreign wars.
 Such autonomy is confirmed in the diary of Theodor Muzaka I, in which the Muzakas are mentioned as having been rulers of Epirus for centuries.
 Although, a clear distinction between the historical land of Epirus and parts of Southern Albania is not stated.